sylvaticus/SPMLJ/lessonsSources/04_-_NN_-_Neural_Networks/0401_-_Neural_network_architectures.md

 ```

 You can notice that by applying the filter we obtain a dimensionality reduction.
 This reduction depends on both the dimension of the filter and the stride (sliding step).
 In order to avoid this, padding of one or more rows/columns can be applied to the image to preserve in the output the same dimension of the input (in the above example padding of one row and one column on both sides would suffice).
-Typically the padded cells are given a value of zero so not to contribute anything when they are included in the dot product computed by the filter.
+Typically, the padded cells are given a value of zero so not to contribute anything when they are included in the dot product computed by the filter.

 To determine the spatial size in the output of a filter ($O$), given the input size ($I$), the filter size ($F$), the stride ($S$) and the eventual padding ($P$) we can use the following simple formula: